Updated to: 06 October 2022Download as PDF

 SEA baseline SIDA (2013).

-The Environmental Management Act (EMA) of 2011 (CAP 204 of the Laws of Zambia) which provides for the continuation of ECZ as the Zambia Environmental Management Agency (ZEMA) also provides for SEA.
-Part III, section 23 (subsections 1 and 2) of the EMA enforces the undertaking of SEA as legally mandatory for proponents of a policy, programme or plan that could have adverse effects on environmental management or the sustainable management or utilisation of natural resources.
-Further, Section 23 (subsection s 3 to 8) of the EMA further stipulates what the SEA report should include; what to do if the policy, programme or plan does not require SEA and the review process of the SEA report.
+The Environmental Management Act (EMA 2011) is the law that provides for SEA.
+More specifically, its article 23 (sub 1 and 2) stipulates that undertaking an SEA is mandatory for proponents of a policy, programme or plan that could have adverse effects on environmental management or the sustainable management or utilisation of natural resources.
+Further, article 23 (sub 3 to 8) also stipulates what the SEA report should include and the review process of the SEA report.

 SEA Baseline, SIDA (2013).